Cubified/tuibox/README.md

 - Mouse click and hover events on individual UI elements
 - Keyboard events (including escape sequence events, such as arrow keys)
 - Render caching (controlled by a user-defined dirty bit)
-- Completely dependency-free, single-header library using pure ANSI escape sequences (no ncurses)
+- Completely dependency-free, using pure ANSI escape sequences (no ncurses)
-- Incrementally-adoptable -- rendering, events, and looping can all be used independently
+- Incrementally-adoptable -- rendering, events, and loops can all be used independently

 ## Design Overview